Mali entry requirements for Ethiopia passport holders

 May be checked

 Ethiopian passport holders need a visa to enter Mali.
-You must arrange this before you travel — there is no visa on arrival for Ethiopian citizens.
-Plan ahead, as processing can take a couple of weeks.
+You must arrange this before you travel — there is no visa-on-arrival option, and Mali does not offer an eVisa for Ethiopian nationals.
+Plan ahead and apply through the nearest Malian embassy or consulate.

 Entry requirements